← Back

 State Borders

 [An outline map of the United States is shown, including state boundaries.
-The following edit marks are shown in red text:]
+There are several proposed edits in red.]

 [New York’s eastern border has been straightened]